Zethrene: Synthesis

 The compound was originally synthesized by Erich Clar in 1955 from acenaphthene in one method and from chrysene in another.
 Mitchell and Sondheimer prepared the compound from a benzannulated [10]annulene.

 A sulfur extrusion method was reported by Kemp, Storie, and Tulloch.
-Wu et al. reported the synthesis of the compound in a coupling reaction / dimerization with in-situ desilylization.
+Wu et al. reported the synthesis of the compound in a coupling reaction / dimerization with in-situ desilylation.

 A Heck variation was reported in 2013.